4 Fun Facts About Four Leaf Clovers

 Exactly How Rare Are Four Leaf Clovers?

 It’s typically said that you have a 1-in-10,000 chance of finding a four leaf clover.
 This is based on a general scientific estimate.
-People have actually been known to find several four leaf clovers growing right in their yard or garden, while others have searched many fields without stumbling on a single lucky charm–or worse, picking up the wrong clover.
+People have actually been known to find several four leaf clovers growing right in their yard or garden, while others have searched many fields without stumbling on a single lucky charm.

 What Country Has the Most Four Leaf Clovers?